 Earth Observation Group (EOG) had been providing its products free to the public with direct HTTP link, some of them are secured by Basic Authentication.
 With increasing popularity of these datasets, EOG will begin securing its data distribution with modern standards.
 Users will need to register a free account with verified e-mail address to access EOG's resources.

-Users can use this link and follow the register link to register their account and test the connection.
-Once completed, test the login with this link.
-You shall see the browser displaying welcome message.
+Users can use this link to register an account and test the connection.
+Once completed, users should see the the following welcome message:

-For those need to perform programmed downloads, the new system uses OAuth2.0 protocol.
-Users need to use Bearer token in the request header to gain access to the file.
-Below are some examples to implement programmed access.
+For paid subscribers who need to perform programmatic downloads, the new system uses OAuth2.0 protocol.
+Users will need to use a Bearer token in the request header to gain access to the file.
+Below are some examples to implement programmatic access.

 username=<your_username>